Axis of evil: Criticism

 Iran and Iraq fought the long Iran–Iraq War in the 1980s under basically the same leadership as that which existed at the time of Bush's speech, leading some to believe that the linking of the nations under the same banner was misguided.
 Others argued that each of the three nations in the "axis of evil" had some special characteristics which were obscured by grouping them together.
 Anne Applebaum wrote about the debate over North Korea's inclusion in the group.

 In the days after the September 11 attacks, Ryan Crocker — who would later become the United States ambassador to Iraq from 2007 to 2009 — and other senior U.S. State Department officials flew to Geneva to meet secretly with representatives of the government of Iran.
 For several months, Crocker and his Iranian counterparts cooperated on capturing Al Qaeda operatives in the region and fighting the Taliban government in Afghanistan.
-These meetings stopped after the "Axis of Evil" speech hardened Iranian attitudes toward cooperating with the U.S.
+These meetings stopped after the "Axis of Evil" speech hardened Iranian attitudes toward cooperating with the U.S. Crocker was reportedlay one of "many senior diplomats" who was surprised by the labeling.

 Also, immediately after the attacks, the Iranian President Mohammad Khatami—in a message to the American people—showed sympathy with the victims and the Iranian people took to mosques and streets to pray and show their condolences.
 None of the terrorists involved in 9/11 were citizens of the three nations Bush cited.